Recent developments in mathematical aspects of relativistic fluids: The relativistic Euler equations

 If $\frac{\partial p}{\partial \varrho} < 0$, then there are no real solutions to \eqref{E:Characteristic_equation_sound_cones_in_frames} so that the equations will not be hyperbolic.
-If $\frac{\partial p}{\partial \varrho} > 1$, then $\xi$ must be timelike, so that the corresponding characteristic speeds (in physical space) will be greater than the speed of light (see also Remark \ref{R:Sound_speed_grater_than_one}). \emph{Both cases lead to an evolution incompatible with relativity, thus we henceforth restrict our attention to systems for which}
+If $\frac{\partial p}{\partial \varrho} > 1$, then $\xi$ must be timelike, so that the corresponding characteristic speeds (in physical space) will be greater than the speed of light (see also Remark \ref{R:Sound_speed_grater_than_one}).
+The first case leads to an evolution incompatible with relativity.
+The second case is more subtle.
+While it is common to restrict attention to theories with sub-luminal propagation speeds, it has been argued that finite super-luminal speeds can in principle be accommodated in a relativistic framework if one restricts attention to field configurations that arise as solutions to the Cauchy problem \citep{Geroch:2010da}.
+Moreover, one can in principle be interested in studying super-luminal fluids from a purely mathematical point of view (although $\frac{\partial p}{\partial \varrho} > 1$ will then impose restrictions on the initial data, see Remark \ref{R:Sound_speed_grater_than_one}).
+In any case, most physical studies focus on theories where super-luminal speeds are not allowed, so we restrict out attention to the case